pcorey/elixir_poster/README.md

 2. Gather the source code you want to use in the poster into a single file.
 3. From the project root, start an interactive shell (`iex -S mix`)
 4. Call the `ElixirPoster.go` function.
 By default, this assumes that your image is called `image.png`, and your source file is called `code` in the root of the project.
 These options can be overridden, if desired.
 See the `ElixirPoster.go` definition.
-5. On my machine, with the given source image, it takes approximately 1 minute to generate the final poster.
+5. On my machine, with the given source image, it takes approximately 3 seconds to generate the final poster.
 The final result is an SVG saved to `out.svg`.
 6. Open `out.svg` in Inkscape, export to PNG, print!

 ## Simpler Instructions